stone-payments/sling-web-framework/packages/sling-framework/README.md

 If set to false, `reflectToAttribute` tells the component that the property can only be passed throught javascript.
 This is useful when dealing with complex values like objects or arrays; we usually don't want those being passed throught html.

-With `observer: 'restrictRate'`, we tell the component how to react to changes in the `rate` property.
-In our example, it should call the `restrictRate` method, that coerces the value to an integer between zero and five.
+With `observer: 'restrictRate'`, we tell the component how to react to the `rate` property changes.
+In our example, it should call the `restrictRate` method, that coerces its value to an integer between zero and five.

 The `observer` method receives the current property value as the first parameter and the old property value as the second.